simayasar/simayasar.github.io/_pages/about.md

 ![](/images/comparison.png)

-TAG-LLM achieves the lowest error rates in both the QED and Descriptor tasks.

-It also ranks first in the Drug Combination task.
+TAG-LLM achieves the lowest error rates in both the QED and Descriptor tasks.It also ranks first in the Drug Combination task.
 For the Binding Affinity task, LoRA slightly outperforms TAG-LLM — but it's worth noting that LoRA uses approximately 12 times more learnable parameters.

 These results show that TAG-LLM is highly parameter-efficient and capable of delivering strong performance even with limited resources.

 ## Conclusion and Future Work